 What is a chiropractic adjustment?

-A chiropractic adjustment involves using hands or a small instrument to apply a controlled and quick force into a joint.
-If the chiropractic adjustment is performed on the spine, it may be termed spinal manipulation.
-Adjustments can improve range of motion, decrease pain, and improve joint function.
+A chiropractic adjustment is a precise technique that employs either skilled hands or a small instrument to apply a controlled, swift force to a specific joint.
+When this adjustment targets the spine, it’s often referred to as spinal manipulation.
+These adjustments are designed to enhance the range of motion, alleviate pain, and optimize joint function.

 During an adjustment you may or may not hear a ”popping” sound.
 Adjustments sound similar to “cracking your knuckles”.
 Presence of the popping sound does not determine success of treatment.
 The same benefits of an adjustment occur regardless of if there is a sound present or not.

 Are chiropractic adjustments painful?

 Spinal and Extra-Spinal Joint Manipulation Benefits

 The goal of treatment is to restore motion into joints that are not moving well.
 Other benefits of a chiropractic adjustment include improved range of motion, decrease in pain, and improved joint function.

 How to have chiropractic treatment last

 Most benefits that are associated with a chiropractic adjustment last 2-5 days.
 For long-term benefits additional services should be provided.
 One of the main additional treatments we use at Chiros in Motion is therapeutic exercise.
 These exercises provide further joint stability to help the benefits of adjustments last.

 After you receive chiropractic care it is recommended to drink water and avoid sitting on soft surfaces such as a couch or cushioned seats.
 Doing these two things will decrease soreness from an adjustment later that day.

 Chiropractic side effects